coding-horror/basic-computer-games/84_Super_Star_Trek/rust/tasks.md

 - [x] restarting the game
     - [x] after defeat
     - [x] and by resigning
-- [ ] time progression
+- [x] time progression
-    - check all areas where time should move, and adjust accordingly
+    - [x] check all areas where time should move, and adjust accordingly
+        - looks to only be on nav and repair
     - [x] defeat due to time expired
 - [ ] intro instructions
 - [x] victory